 - 1979 – FSA helped organize the Florida Sheriff's Explorers Association to encourage young people to "explore" careers in law enforcement.

 - 1995 – FSA pioneered accreditation in the state and was co-founder of the Commission for Florida Law Enforcement Accreditation – a program that encourages law-enforcement agencies to maintain the highest standards of professional law enforcement for our communities.
 As vacancies are created on the commission, the FSA president is responsible for appointing their replacement.

-- 1995 – Florida Sheriffs were instrumental in the creation of the Florida Criminal Justice Executive Institute which provides executive level training criminal justice executives through out the state.
+- 1995 – Florida sheriffs were instrumental in the creation of the Florida Criminal Justice Executive Institute which provides executive level training for criminal justice executives through out the state.

 - 2007– FSA launched the Teen Driver Challenge to help combat the high crash and fatality rate of teen drivers.
 The program has rapidly expanded and is now available in nearly half of Florida’s counties.